wodby/docs/1.0/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.6.4

+🐞 Bugfix: zookeeper data was not persistent

 ### 2.6.3

 - 🐞 Solr bugfix: default collection creation in init action failed in Solr cloud mode during https://github.com/wodby/solr/issues/20